muratk3n/thirdwave/en/2020/07/h2-numbers.md

 Gasoline

-1 gallon gasoline is 2.56 kg.
+1 gallon is 2.56 kg.
 In Europe the gasoline price is about 9 dollar per gallon, or 3.51 dollar / kg.

 H2